Kong/kongctl/README.md

 When invoking commands that interact with the Kong Konnect API, the following logic is used to determine which access token to use for requests.

-First, the CLI profile is determined by the `--profile` flag or the `KONG_PROFILE` environment variable.
+First, the CLI profile is determined by the `--profile` flag or the `KONGCTL_PROFILE` environment variable.
 Once the profile is known, the CLI looks for the Konnect Personal Access Token (PAT) in the following order:

 1. The `--pat` flag is used to specify the Konnect Personal Access Token.
 For example: